 There are a number of reasons for retailers to do this.
 For some, starting sales early can be an attempt to steal a march on competitors’ promotions.

 Other retailers know that traffic begins to build in the run-up to Black Friday as people browse and check out potential purchases.
 Offering deals earlier gives retailers a chance to persuade some of these customers to buy early.
+Understanding ecommerce trends will allow retailers to prepare effective solutions in busy periods.
+For example, in the lead up to Black Friday there is a huge increase in online traffic and browsing, so here would be a great opportunity to introduce a browse abandonment solution to turn more browsers into buyers.

 Also, most retailers would prefer to spread the load over a longer period rather than experience massive spikes in traffic volume in a single day.